 Use this number in the event the management office has no phone service.
 Customers will hear a recorded message updating the status of building closures, operations and/or disaster recovery.
 Cousins' Corporate office will man this line 24 hours a day when necessary.

-Each Customer will designate one employee per floor to act as their company's Fire Warden.
+Each Customer will designate at least one employee per floor to act as their company's Fire Warden.
 In the event that the fire alarm sounds, it will be the responsibility of the Fire Warden to lead evacuation efforts for your suite/floor.
-The Fire Warden is tasked with sweeping the floors to ensure all individuals have left and doors are closed.
+The Fire Warden is tasked with sweeping the floors to ensure all individuals have left and all doors are closed.
 Each individual shall evacuate to one of the building's emergency stairwells and proceed down the stairs.
-Annual fire drills will be conducted with the Customers to review these procedures and increase the efficiency of the Fire Wardens.
+Annual fire drills will be conducted to review these procedures and increase the efficiency of the Fire Wardens.

 - An alarm will be activated by the following: smoke detection, activation of the sprinkler system, manual fire alarm pull station.